Need Help? Let's Talk

 Electronics

-- An adaptor/converter, the two-pin plug is mostly used in Nepal
+- An adaptor/converter, the two-pin plug is mainly used in Nepal

 - Camera with extra batteries or charger